sampsyo/cs6120/content/blog/2019-11-17-chlorophyll/index.md

 ### Optimization Opportunity Loss
 The separation of partitioning and superoptimization engenders a few places for improvement.
 Chlorophyll uses a schedule-oblivious routing strategy.
-Therefore, if core A can communicate with core B with core X or core Y, it will choose the route arbitrarily.
+Therefore, if core A can communicate with core B via core X or core Y, it will choose the route arbitrarily.
 If core X is busy during this time, the optimal route would be through core B, instead of waiting on X to finish its work.
 When determining the importance of this scheduling issue, we wanted to know what proportion of execution time is dedicated to communication cost, including time spent waiting.
 Given the strict space constraints, it is unclear whether inserting instructions to conditionally use different communication instructions saves enough execution time to be worth the space.
 Further benchmarks would be required to determine if it is worth it, and if so, in which cases.
 <!-- If this time spent is significant, it may be worth it to perform a static analysis before code separation in order to better predict which cores will be busy to more optimally route data. -->

 ## GA144 Powered Lemonade-Bleach Battery Demo